condescendo/Optum-Team-Acute-Triangle-/README.md

  6. Makes Calling an ambulance convenient.

-We plan to use ALAN for our AI purposes.
+We plan to use conversational AI for our AI purposes.

 ```speechSynthesis.speak(new SpeechSynthesisUtterance(response));```